robert-aleksic/icd/readme.markdown

 Basic tools:

 - pull.rb
-  * get data from english claml and extract to icd-en-me initial.csv
+  * get data from english claml and extract to icd-en-me initial.csv, initial file for translation
   * inserts # as separator in rubrics texts
   * text kinds go to third column to describe separated texts
   * each rubric gets one line with line number infront for further use

-- how to generate intial translation file? (maybe in pull)

 - push.rb
   * get data form translation file and create icd-me.xml clam